retextjs/retext-quotes/readme.md

 ⚠ 5 warnings
 ```

+The default is to prefer smart quotes.
-This plugin can be configured to prefer “straight” quotes instead:
+This can be changed to straight:

 ```diff
    .use(retextEnglish)